renero/causal-graph/docs/quickstart.rst

 Quickstart
 ==========

-This guide will help you get started with CausalGraph.
+This guide will help you get started with CausalExplain.

 Basic Usage
 ----------

-Here's a simple example of how to get CausalGraph help from the command line:
+Here's a simple example of how to get CausalExplain help from the command line:

 .. code-block:: bash

-   python -m causalgraph --help
+   python -m causalexplain --help

-In order to run CausalGraph from the command line, you need to have Python 3.10 or later installed on your system.
-To install CausalGraph, run the following
+In order to run CausalExplain from the command line, you need to have Python 3.10 or later installed on your system.
+To install CausalExplain, run the following
 command:

 .. code-block:: bash

-   pip install causalgraph
+   pip install causalexplain

-Once CausalGraph is installed, you can run it from the command line by typing ``python -m causalgraph``.
+Once CausalExplain is installed, you can run it from the command line by typing ``python -m causalexplain``.

 To run a simple case with a ``toy_dataset.csv`` file using ReX model, you can use the following command, assuming default parameters:

 .. code-block:: bash

-   python -m causalgraph -d /path/to/toy_dataset.csv
+   python -m causalexplain -d /path/to/toy_dataset.csv

 That will generate the ReX model and run the model on the dataset, and print the results to the terminal, like this: